dani-santos-code/music_inventory/README.md

 ### Linting

-To make sure PEP style is being followed, you can run `flake8`.
+To make sure PEP style is being followed, go to `catalog` and run `flake8`.
 If it returns nothing, it means all `.py` files have been correctly formatted.

 ### API Endpoints
 There are only READ endpoints: